***Location will differ depending on the camp. Please see camp specific details for further information and directions***

 DID YOU KNOW?

 The Diamond hosted two International League All-Star Games - in 1985 and 1992.
-Former and current Major League Baseball players, such as Chipper Jones, John Smoltz, Tom Glavine, Javy Lopez, Brett Butler, Ryan Klesko and Mark Lemke, among others, have called The Diamond home during their professional careers.
+Former and current Major League Baseball players, such as Chipper Jones, John Smoltz, Tom Glavine, Javy Lopez, Ryan Klesko, Brandon Belt, Brandon Crawford, and Joe Panik, among others, have called The Diamond home during their professional careers.